prabhakar713/github--profile-clone/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Deployment (Vercel)

+This repository contains a Vercel configuration and a small serverless wrapper so the application can run with SSR on Vercel.

+To enable automatic production deployments from GitHub you need to add the following repository Secrets in GitHub (Repository → Settings → Secrets & variables → Actions):

+- VERCEL_TOKEN — create a personal token at https://vercel.com/account/tokens
+- VERCEL_ORG_ID — your Vercel organization ID (available in the Vercel dashboard)
+- VERCEL_PROJECT_ID — the Vercel project ID (found in project Settings → General)

+Once the secrets are configured, pushes to `main` will trigger the `CI / Deploy to Vercel` workflow and automatically publish a production deployment.